tarwn/lessthandot-hugo/blogs/content/posts/2014-09-24-who-i-am-voting-for-pass-board.md

   - Uncategorized

 ---
 All this negative junk flying around makes for a waste of a lot of time.
 Negative is good but there is always a positive.
-Although, I'm thinking…how about the real reason of me telling you I am voting for my friend, Grant Fritchey?
+Although, I'm thinking...how about the real reason of me telling you I am voting for my friend, Grant Fritchey?

 Honestly, look at him